Nesting Party Ideas with Checklist

 I always prefer to choose a theme for any party; it makes planning everything else for the party easy and gives a cohesive look to the entire celebration.
 It’s better to choose a cozy theme than go fancy.
 Here are some cozy theme ideas:

 Pajamas & Prep: Everyone comes in comfy clothes to help with preparation, and the vibe is friendly, cozy, and more like close friends getting together for a casual meet.
+We went for this theme because we wanted to keep things casual and cozy, focusing more on helping her set up than on hosting a fancy event.

-Brunch & Baskets: If you are planning a nesting party in the morning, this theme is good; instead of snacks, you serve brunch and everyone enjoys together while preparing for the baby’s arrival.
+Brunch & Baskets: If you are planning a nesting party in the morning, this theme is good; instead of snacks, you serve brunch, and everyone enjoys together while preparing for the baby’s arrival.

 Tidy & Tacos: Help mom tidy the house and prepare for the baby, and end the party with tacos as snacks.
 You can set up a taco station and some drinks to enjoy.